-It is important to distinguish between business and personal use of Corporate property.
-Our technology systems, like e-mail, internet access and voicemail, are intended for Corporate business.
-All employees, agents and subcontractors of the Corporation are responsible for the proper use of Corporate assets and must safeguard such assets against loss, damage, misuse and theft.
-As a general rule, the data and other information you generate, send, receive and store using Corporate systems are considered Corporate property.
+As per our IT Acceptable Use Policy, our technology systems, like e-mail, internet access and voicemail, are intended for Corporation business.
+As a general rule, the data and other information you generate, send, receive and store using Corporation systems are considered Corporate property.
 There is no expectation of privacy in those records unless the laws of the jurisdiction in which you work specifically provide otherwise.
 This means that the Corporation has the right to review and access your communications if necessary.
 Please contact your Human Resources representative if you have any questions or concerns.